Christmas Crafts for Kids to Keep with the Festivities

-Use these 4 super-fun, super-cute Christmas crafts with kids, and you’ll help them keep their eye on the true meaning of Christmas and Jesus’ birth!
+Celebrate the season with these four super-fun, super-cute Christmas crafts for kids, and you’ll help them keep their eye on the true meaning of Christmas and Jesus’ birth!

 Take an extra $5 off the already discounted rate!